-Native to Scotland, they little doggies used to be highly prized hunting doggies.
+Native to Scotland, they little dogs used to be highly prized in the hunting world.
 They have short legs with long bodies and an ample amount of hair on their heads, meaning they are extremely unique in appearance.
-This does however mean they can struggle to get upstairs!

 Interestingly enough, they are the only breed to be named after a cartoon character, namely Dandie Dinmont in Sir Walter Scott's novel, Guy Mannering!

-Fun Fact: These doggies were originally known as Mustard and Pepper Terriers
+Fun Fact: These dogs were originally known as Mustard and Pepper Terriers.

 |Kennel Club Group||Terrier|